+Equipment limitations

-Equipment limitations Unlike uniform tendons that may be spaced several feet apart, bundled cables can be spaced as tightly as approximately 5/8" on center.
-When it becomes necessary to transfer the tendon force from the permanent terminal anchorage to a temporary anchor, the device used is referred to as a troubleshooting anchor but is more commonly known as a lock-off.
-These temporary anchors have been used in post-tensioning for many decades, but their design has always limited their use to single cables only.
-This is due to the structural imitations of the lock-off anchor itself, and that's because commonly available round wedges are 1" +/- in diameter, and they also require a steel anchor structure of sufficient size to withstand the potential 33kip tension load on the anchor.
+Unlike individual tendons that are evenly spaced apart from each other, bundled groups of cables may be spaced as tightly as 1/2" to 5/8" on center.
+When it becomes necessary to transfer the tendon force from the permanent terminal anchorage to a temporary anchor, the device used is referred to as a troubleshooting anchor but is more commonly known as a lock-off anchor.
+These temporary anchors have been used in post-tensioning for decades, but the traditional lock-off design is limited for use only with single cables.
+This is due to the structural imitations of the lock-off anchor design because it's based on the use of typical 1" diameter round wedges.
+Additionally, the lock-off also requires steel anchor components of sufficient size to withstand and distribute the potential 33kip tension load that will be applied to the anchor.
+These anchor size limitations often result in field installation problems due to conflicts with other adjoining tendons or mild reinforcement.